Raymay3/IDX-Exchange/README.md

 ## Baseline Model Results

-The baseline Linear Regression model establishes an initial benchmark for future model comparisons.
+The final Linear Regression baseline establishes the benchmark for comparison with more flexible machine learning models.

-Performance on the testing dataset:
+Performance on the final testing dataset:

-- R²: 0.7719
+- **R²:** 0.7381
-- MAE: $277,549
+- **MAE:** $303,048.15
-- RMSE: $471,470
+- **RMSE:** $503,601.63
-- MAPE: 25.20%
+- **MAPE:** 27.47%
-- MdAPE: 18.64%
+- **MdAPE:** 20.57%

-Although the baseline model captures a greater proportion of the variation in California home prices than earlier preprocessing iterations, there is still substantial room for improvement.
-More flexible machine learning algorithms are expected to better capture the nonlinear relationships present in residential real estate data.
+The baseline captures a substantial portion of the variation in California home sale prices but produces considerably larger dollar- and percentage-based errors than the tree-based and gradient boosting models developed later in the project.

-These results serve as the baseline against which all future models in this project will be evaluated.

 ### Week 5